Privacy Policy - Bongiorno Group

 • for the engagement of service providers, contractors or suppliers relating to the operation of our business, or

-• for other business related purposes.
+• for other business-related purposes.

 If you do not provide us with the personal information we have requested, we may not be able to complete or fulfil the purpose for which such information was collected, including providing our clients with the services we were engaged to perform.